 What Is The Difference Between A Foreigner, Immigrant, and Ex-pat?

 A foreigner was born in or from a country other than their own.
-An immigrant is someone from another country who plans to live in a country other than their own country permanently.
+An immigrant is someone from another country who plans to permanently live in a country other than their own country.
 An ex-pat or expatriate lives and works in a country other than their own country.
-Both an immigrant and ex-pat are usually considered foreigners.
+Both an immigrant and an ex-pat are usually considered foreigners.

 By clicking here, you can discover What Is The Difference Between A Foreigner, Immigrant, and Ex-pat?.